morris-lab/CellOracle/docs/installation/docker_additional_information.rst

     docker pull kenjikamimoto126/celloracle_ubuntu:latest

-2. Make and start running docker container.
+2. Make docker container and start running it.

 - As we recommend using jupyter notebook (or jupyter lab), we need to set up port.
 Here, we connect docker container port 8888 with local host port 8888.